Senths02/portfolio/src/content/watch-party-data.md

 <summary>Applying the brands</summary>

 ### Consistent branding
-The original designs used elements of the global BBC brand, which was appropriate for certain parts of the experience, such as signing in.
+The original designs used elements of the global BBC brand.
+The global brand was necessary for certain parts of the experience, such as signing in.
 For other parts, it was potentially confusing.

 >I removed the global BBC brand where relevant and worked with the team to apply the appropriate branding throughout.